DIVING + SNORKELLING

-Experience the best scuba diving Thailand has to offer in the Koh Lanta, Krabi region.
+Experience the best scuba diving Thailand has to offer around Ko Lanta.

-The absolute best time to dive around Koh Lanta is between November and April.
-However, some dive operators have great diving days in May to October – contrary to what you may read on other dive or travel websites.
+The absolute best time to dive around Ko Lanta is between November and April.
+However, some dive operators, such as Lanta Divers, have great diving days in May to October – contrary to what you may read on other dive or travel websites.

 SNORKELLERS WELCOME

-A four-day open water PADI dive course includes two or three days of real diving around Koh Lanta with instructors and you get an internationally accepted dive certificate.
-Courses are available in ten languages to learn diving on Koh Lanta.
+A four-day Open Water PADI dive course includes two or three days of real diving around Ko Lanta with instructors and you get an internationally accepted dive certificate.
+Courses are available in ten languages to learn diving on Ko Lanta.

-KoLanta.net recommends using dive companies located in the southwest end of Koh Lanta (Klong Nin/Kan Tiang Bay area) as their boats have more direct access to the dive sites, which often means there are less divers in the area.
+KoLanta.net recommends using dive companies located in the southwest end of Ko Lanta (Klong Nin/Kantiang Bay area) as their boats have more direct access to the dive sites, which often means there are less divers in the area.

-THE JOYS OF HIN DANG..
-BUT DON’T MISS KOH HA
+THE JOYS OF HIN DAENG… BUT DON’T MISS KOH HA

 There is wide range of great dive sites accessible from Ko Lanta, but many divers come especially for Hin Daeng and Hin Muang.
 Many local divers consider Koh Ha (five islands) as good a site if not better, and there are other world-class dives with special attractions to choose from.